diegogs2305/Dieginchi-Web/README.md

 •	A future app for android with Chat GPT and translator...

-#And more futures in the future!!!
+# And more things in the future!!!